 |Special Needs (all ages)||$10.00||1 free adult to 1 child|

-Payment can be made on the day via cash/cheque/credit card.
+Payment must be made on the day via cash/cheque/credit card.
 A tax receipt will be provided on the day.

 CWP will only accept one group payment (no individual payments please).